Image1

 What are GenZs Priorities and Goals that Motivate Them to Invest?

 When looking at non-investing and investing GenZs, there are some notable differences between them in terms of their goals.
 Among the top three goals of non-investing GenZs are the ability to pay their monthly bills, having enough money to travel around the world, and not having to live paycheck-to-paycheck.
 On the other hand, GenZ investors are more oriented towards achieving financial independence: they don’t want to rely on their day-to-day jobs as much as non-investors do, but rather, they seek to have a source of income outside of their jobs.
 Moreover, they prioritize saving for unforeseen expenses, and interestingly, many investing GenZs also save for retirement because they want to be able to live comfortably.
+Check Vector Vest to learn more about after-retirement investments.
 Financial goals play a huge role in GenZ’s investing journey because it can help them stay focused and make decisions that align with what they want to achieve.
 It can feel tempting to chase investment trends, but a goal-based investment approach enables GenZs to remember the fundamentals instead of falling for the hype.
 Ultimately, when it comes to wealth planning, it’s essential to remember that wealth accumulation isn’t a sprint but a marathon, and the key to success is to build discipline and adopt a long-term perspective.

 GenZ Mainly Relies on TikTok and Pther Social Media Platforms for Financial Advice, But that Comes at a Cost.